explodes/ezfacebook/README.md

 # EZ-Facebook Django Utils (for django 1.3+)

-* Under Development, not for production *

 The purpose of this package is to make facebook integration with:

 - Web sites
 - Page Tabs
 - Facebook App Pages

 Included in the suite are:

 - Easy to use facebook settings with debug settings
+- View decorators that extract information from requests, like signed_request, and facebook graph api.
 - Facebook script template tags
-- P3P Cookie middleware to enable the use of cookies in your iframes
+- Facebook Channel URL context variable and view
 - Facebook Settings context processors
-- Facebook Channel URL context variable and view
 - Absolute Url template tag, minds current protocol.
 Useful for posting links and images.
-- View decorators that extract information from requests, like signed_request, and facebook graph api.
+- P3P Cookie middleware to enable the use of cookies in your iframes

 For installation please see: